Jetfighter (series)

-Jetfighter is a series of 3D combat flight simulation computer games that was developed by Velocity Development starting in 1988.
-The player would fly a combat jet aircraft in the skies against enemy forces.
-The game boasted 3D graphics that were cutting-edge at the time of the game's release, and used real-world terrain.
-The games seldom sold well because they occupied an uncomfortable middle ground of game design - too much flight simulator for action game fans, as they realistically emulated actual combat aircraft, but too simplistic for the hardcore sim fans, who always preferred games more along the lines of the Falcon series.
+Jetfighter is a series of 3D combat flight simulation video games by Velocity Development in which the player flies a combat jet against enemy forces.
+The first was published in 1988.
+The 3D graphics were cutting-edge at the time of the game's release, and used real-world terrain.
+The games occupied an uncomfortable middle ground: too much flight simulator realism for action game players, but too simplistic for the hardcore sim fans.
 The series ended after the commercial failure of Jetfighter 2015.
-The later games had support for 3dfx Voodoo cards to run natively in DOS.
+The later games support 3dfx Voodoo cards.

-Jetfighter II was produced before the winner of the Advanced Tactical Fighter competition was announced; the programmers chose to emulate the YF-23 "Black Widow II" as the winning aircraft rather than the eventual winner, the YF-22 (which "entered service" in 2004 as the F-22 Raptor).
+Jetfighter II was produced before the winner of the Advanced Tactical Fighter competition was announced.
+The programmers chose to emulate the YF-23 "Black Widow II" as the winning aircraft rather than the eventual winner, the YF-22 (which "entered service" in 2004 as the F-22 Raptor).